 The bay at the entrance to the park is actually called a natural cuna, or cradle for its calm waters where the whales go to give birth.
 Unfortunately the increased boat traffic also scares them a bit, and again I was probably a couple weeks early, so we didn’t see any whales in the bay.

-Still, the visit to the park was worth it.
+Still, the visit to the park was definitely worth it.
 We got a great talk from a park ranger about the wildlife in the area and the importance of the mangroves for the coastal ecosystem (and also a stern, lecture about how litter, particularly plastic bags, wreck havoc on sea life, especially sea turtles who think the bags are tasty jellyfish).
-There’s also a nice boardwalk through the mangroves, where you can see lots of birds and other wildlife on a quiet walk.
+There’s a nice boardwalk through the mangroves, where you can see lots of birds and other wildlife on a quiet walk.

 Chill on the Deserted Guachalito Beach